chaozhang323/PyTorch_examples/README.md

-## Create templates for each machine learning modeling.
+## Create templates for each machine learning models.